Asymptotic properties of a componentwise ARH(1) plug-in predictor: Preliminaries

-\begin{remark} In particular, \textbf{Assumption A2} holds if the following orthogonality condition is satisfied where $\delta_{j,p}$ denotes the Kronecker Delta function.
-In practice, unconditional bases, like wavelet bases, lead to a sparse representation for functional data (see, for example, \cite{Nason,Ogden,Vidakovic} for statistically-oriented treatments).
+where $\delta_{j,p}$ denotes the Kronecker Delta function.
+In practice, unconditional bases, e.g., wavelet bases, lead to a sparse representation for functional data; see, e.g., \cite{Nason08,Ogden97,Vidakovic98} for statistically-oriented treatments.
 Wavelet bases are also designed for sparse representation of kernels defining integral operators, in $L^{2}$ spaces with respect to a suitable measure (see \cite{Mallat09}).
-The Discrete Wavelet Transform (DWT) approximately decorrelates or \emph{whitens} data (see \cite{Vidakovic}).
-In particular, operators $C$ and $D$ could admit an almost diagonal representation with respect to the self-tensorial tensorial product of a suitable wavelet basis. \end{remark}
+The Discrete Wavelet Transform (DWT) approximately decorrelates or \emph{whitens} data (see \cite{Vidakovic98}).
+In particular, operators $C$ and $D$ could admit an almost diagonal representation with respect to the self-tensorial tensorial product of a suitable wavelet basis.} \end{remark}

-\section{Estimation and prediction results.}
+\section{Estimation and prediction results}